-Bachelor of Arts in Social Science, 2010
+Bachelor of Arts in Social Science with an Education concentration*, 2010

 “Every staff member I encountered at Ashford was helpful and worked with me, no matter my needs.”